SelfMadeSystem/xinarow/README.md

 # XInARow

-X In A Row is a game made by SelfMadeSystem (Shoghi Simon) in which 1-8 players take turns placing their color in a grid (options of cartesian or hexagonal grids) and they try to get X amount in a row (either orthogonally or diagonally if in a cartesian grid).
+X In A Row is a game made by SelfMadeSystem (Shoghi Simon) in which a number of players take turns placing their color in a grid and they try to get X amount in a row (either orthogonally or diagonally).

+## Features

+Currently, the game supports:
+- 1 to 8 teams
+- 1 to 8 players per team
+- any grid size
+- any amount in a row
+- cartesian grids
+- hexagonal grids
+- triangular grids
+- usernames
+- gravity
+- expanding grids

 ## Building

-This project uses the [PNpM](https://pnpm.io) package manager.
-You must install it before building it: [PNpM install guide](https://pnpm.io/installation).
+This project uses the [pnpm](https://pnpm.io) package manager.
+You must install it before building it: [pnpm install guide](https://pnpm.io/installation).

 Use the command `pnpm dev` to preview it locally for development purposes, `pnpm build` to build the project, and `pnpm preview` to host the project.
 You